 - Will predict your marathon time within 3-7 minutes, based on your current measured fitness, not shoulda, coulda woulda’s.

 - Will tell you exactly what pace you should run for every mile of the race.

 Creating, implementing, and refining this system has been a long process and we are eager to share the system, and it’s results with you:

 - IM athletes knocking on the door to Kona, a podium spot, or racing with a performance mindset: the simplicity, and data/results driven nature of it’s origins will appeal to you.
 It will offer you an opportunity to increase your fitness a few ticks and then apply this fitness to a proven execution system, finally pushing you over that bar you’ve been chasing for a long, long time.
 Ironman® age group winners, podium finishers, Kona qualifiers and age group record holders have all followed this system.
 It WORKS.

 - IM athletes finishing slower than about 11:30-45: in our experience, you just live in a world where you expect much shuffling, plodding, and even walking on the run.
 You’ve come to expect this as your lot in the IM life.
 However, we’ve been able to create 1-3 HOUR PR’s with athletes just like you by giving them the fitness, efficiency, and race execution tools that help them to…not slow down.
 We call them our Ten Minute Per Mile Rockstars and their journey has been our most rewarding as coaches.

 Stay tuned for Part I, coming soon!

 Endurance Nation Head Coach and Co-Founder

-Need a half or full Ironman® training plan?
+Need a?
 Ours are in their seventh generation of improvement, used by thousands of long course finishers, age group winners and Kona qualifiers!
 Use discount code EN10 to save 10%!